On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution

-Since DE in Algorithm \ref{alg: DE} is a stochastic search algorithm, we followed the convention in the literature, e.g., \citep{liang2020EvolutionaryMultitask, jordehi2016TimeVarying, yousri2020ReliableApplied, yu2019PerformanceguidedJAYA}, and executed DE 30 times for each case in order to obtain a trustworthy judgment of its accuracy and consistency.
-The parameter values obtained by DE in a typical run are listed in Table \ref{tbl: DE result}.
-The corresponding I-V curves reconstructed with these parameters are illustrated in Fig. \ref{fig: DE} to facilitate visual inspection.
-Since the RMSE values are fairly small in all cases (see Table \ref{tbl: summary BB} and Table \ref{tbl: DE result}), there is, unsurprisingly, almost no visual difference between Fig. \ref{fig: BB} and Fig. \ref{fig: DE}.

-The convergence curves of this simple DE in a typical run on the RTC France dataset using both models are shown in Fig. \ref{fig: CG}.
-As we have observed in many runs, just like Fig. \ref{fig: CG} here, the DE often takes far fewer generations to converge than the number $G$ specified in Table \ref{tbl: DE params}, which is a \textit{conservative} choice to ensure better convergence.
-The convergence curves on the other dataset share a similar character and are presented in our online materials.
+Since DE is a stochastic algorithm, we follow the convention (e.g., \cite{liang2020EvolutionaryMultitask,yu2019PerformanceguidedJAYA}) to execute DE 30 times for each case and report the statistic characteristics.
+For illustration purposes, we list the DE results in a typical run in Table \ref{tbl: DE result}, whose estimated I-V curves are visually almost identical to Fig.\ \ref{fig: BB} (since all RMSE values are likewise tiny) and thus omitted here.
+The convergence curves of this simple DE for RT using both models in a typical run are shown in Fig.\ \ref{fig: CG}.
+The DE usually took far fewer generations to converge than the \textit{conservative} value $G$ we specified.
+The convergence curves of DE with the PW dataset share a similar character and is omitted here but presented in the accompanying online materials.